dcanadillas/hashicorp-stack-gke/README.md

 This repository is a Terraform configuration to deploy Consul and/or Vault for demo purposes in a Kubernetes cluster in GCP (GKE).
 It does the following depending on the Terraform parameters configured (they are explained [later in this README](#terraform-parameters)):

-* It creates a GKE cluster
+* It creates a GKE cluster (you can use an existing cluster if `create_gke` terraform variable is set to `false`)
 * It deploys [Consul with Helm](https://www.consul.io/docs/k8s/installation/install) and uploads the `values.yaml` to a GCS bucket
 * It deploys [Vault  with Helm](https://www.vaultproject.io/docs/platform/k8s/helm) and uploads the `values.yaml` to a GCS bucket
-* It creates a `kubeconfig` file for your GKE and uploads the file into the GCS bucket
+* It creates a `kubeconfig` file for your GKE cluster (if created) and uploads the file into the GCS bucket
 * It deploys [Waypoint server](https://www.waypointproject.io/docs/server/run) using a customized `statefulSet` for K8s